 In Our Own Voice

 In Our Own Voice is a presentation by the Mid-Carolina chapter of NAMI, the National Alliance on Mental Illness.
 In this moving program, persons with a history of mental illness tell their stories and engage the audience in discussion.
 The four phases of the presentation are dark days; acceptance of the illness; treatments and therapies; and triumphs, hopes, and dreams.
 The program is designed as an anti-stigma tool to change attitudes about mental illness and includes a take-home folder and evaluation.
-Length: roughly one hour.
 Requires a DVD player and monitor, or presenters will bring their own equipment.

 Internet Activities, Your Safety, and the Law